ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 ```
 The StockQuoteService entity's fully qualified name would be: `myProgram.services.StockQuoteService`

 When you create a Ballerina program in the Composer, you can declare the program's package in the Package box in the upper left corner of the canvas.
 Or you can simply type `package <package-name>;` in the Source view.
+When you declare a package in the program file, be sure to save the file in the correct directory hierarchy to match that package.
 If a package is not specified, the program will be in the default (unnamed) package.

 To import a package into your program, you can use the Import Packages button in the upper right corner of the canvas, or simply type `import <package-name>;` in the Source view.

 The `<program-name>` directory contains all the code that the developer writes and may have files in multiple packages (and therefore multiple directories) as in the example above.
 However, third-party dependencies (which are used via import statements) are discovered from a [repository](#the-ballerina-repository) and are not physically located within the program source hierarchy.